 If I’m having a lighter period day or want extra protection when I’m wearing a menstrual cup then I use the bamboo period pants below.
 I find them much less irritating than supermarket pads or pantyliners which are full of plastic and bad for the environment.

-They work really well for lighter period days, when wearing a menstrual cup would be too much, but sometimes they can become stained even with regular washing.
+They work really well for lighter period days, when wearing a menstrual cup would be too much.

 Overall, using the combination of a menstrual cup, period pants and occasionally organic tampons works really well for me.
 I love crochet but I don’t want it in my vagina.